 As in the case of the epistemological assumption, we shall see that this conviction concerning the indubitability of what in fact is only a hypothesis reflects 2000 years of philosophical tradition reinforced by a misinterpretation of the success of the physical sciences.
 Once this hypothesis is made explicit and called into question it turns out that no arguments have been brought forward in its defense and that, when used as the basis for a theory of practice, such as AI the ontological assumption leaves profound conceptual difficulties. – What Computers Still Can’t Do

-It should be noted that many of the articles we read were after Minsky’s death in Jan 24, many decades after Minsky’s hypothesis on the machine brain equivalence had been disproven.
+It should be noted that many of the articles we read were after Minsky’s death on Jan 24, many decades after Minsky’s hypothesis on the machine brain equivalence had been disproven.

 The Reassertions of Unproven Hypothesis

-This problem is very common inside and outside of AI.
+This problem is widespread inside and outside of AI.

-It is a matter of routine that hypotheses are stated and then repeated without the hypothesis having ever been proven.
-This a common tactic employed in defense of a hypothesis not working in practice to restate the hypothesis or the virtuous nature of the hypothesis.
+It is routine that hypotheses are stated and then repeated without the hypothesis having ever been proven.
+This is a common tactic employed in defense of a hypothesis not working in practice to restate the hypothesis or the hypothesis’s virtuous nature.
 Many confuse repeating an unproven hypothesis with making a statement about something that is known to be true.
 We have found this issue across quite a few areas that have consumed enormous IT investments.
-In the book The Real Story Behind ERP, we reviewed all the academic literature on ERP and found that no research studies were able to find an ROI from ERP systems.
-We covered the claims of Big Data in the article The Pipe Dream and Misunderstanding of Big Data, we found that most of the claims are highly exaggerated, and based upon extrapolating from the experience of enormous data monopolies erroneously to the benefits to companies not in this position.
-Time and again, once a series of financial incentives builds up around a hypothesis, there becomes little interest in validating the hypothesis, and instead the hypothesis is simply restated.
-The genius of the IT opinion shapers (vendors and consulting firms) is that they sheepdog investments into unproven hypothesis before the hypothesis have had a time to be tested.
-By the time enough a large enough data sample is available to falsify a hypothesis, the hypothesis already has a mini self reinforcing industry built up around it.
-Vendors and consulting firms pay IT analyst firms and IT media, which perpetually have their hand out for income, to restate their unproven hypothesis to customers in order to build a succession of evidence free hypothesis, creating waves of investment based upon marketing assertions.
+In the book The Real Story Behind ERP, we reviewed all the academic literature on ERP and found no research studies could find an ROI from ERP systems.
+We covered the claims of Big Data in the article The Pipe Dream and Misunderstanding of Big Data.
+We found that most of the claims are highly exaggerated and based upon extrapolating from the experience of enormous data monopolies erroneously to the benefits to companies, not in this position.
+Time and again, once a series of financial incentives built up around a hypothesis, there becomes little interest in validating the hypothesis, and instead, the hypothesis is restated.
+The genius of the IT opinion shapers (vendors and consulting firms) is that they sheepdog investments into unproven hypothesis before the hypothesis have had time to be tested.
+By the time enough a large enough data sample is available to falsify a hypothesis, the hypothesis already has a mini self-reinforcing industry built up around it.
+Vendors and consulting firms pay IT analyst firms and IT media, which perpetually have their hand out for income, to restate their unproven hypothesis to customers to build a succession of evidence-free hypotheses, creating waves of investment based upon marketing assertions.

-In many discussions I have had, the response to a questioning of the validity of a hypothesis has been for the respondent to repeat the hypothesis.
+In many discussions I have had, the response to questioning the validity of a hypothesis has been for the respondent to repeat the hypothesis.
 This is particularly true of hypotheses that are appealing to believe.
-The person on the other side of the debate, who is asking for evidence, is then essentially asked to be drawn into the discussion of whether the hypothesis is a good idea, or “makes sense” rather than whether there is any evidence that it is true.
+The person on the other side of the debate, who is asking for evidence, is then essentially asked to be drawn into whether the hypothesis is a good idea or “makes sense” rather than whether there is any evidence that it is true.
 People asking for evidence are often effectively sidelined by being characterized as being “negative” or lacking “vision.”
-Which are of course, ad homeniums rather than presentations of evidence.
+Which are, of course, ad homeniums rather than presentations of evidence.